Photodynamic therapy (PDT)

 • directly to your skin - to treat skin cancer

-• through a flexible tube (a scope) - to treat cancers inside your body such as lung or oesophageal cancer
+• through a flexible tube (an endoscope) - to treat cancers inside your body such as lung cancer

 Your doctor or specialist nurse will talk to you beforehand.
 They will tell you how you will have treatment and exactly what it involves.